sehsanali/sehsanali.github.io/content/study/Stochastic Choice and Consideration Sets.md

 ---
 Paola Manzini, Marco Mariotti
 ### Notes
 This paper presents a model of two-step choice process.
-First, a DM consider a subset of alternatives from a menu and then maximizes over that considered set of alternatives.
+First, a DM considers a subset of alternatives from a menu and then maximizes over that considered set of alternatives.
 The novelty is to assume a consideration set , for a menu  in the set of all alternatives .
 Notably the alternatives in  are stochastically determined, in that, any $a$ has a probability[^1] $\gamma(a) \in (0,1)$ to be in the consideration set.
 Then for primitives[^2] $(\succ, \gamma)$, a random consideration set choice rule is defined as:

 $$\quad \quad \quad \quad \quad p_{\succ, \gamma}(a, A) = \gamma(a) \prod_{b \in A: b \succ a}(1-\gamma(b)) \quad \forall A \in \mathcal{D}, \forall a \in A $$